Azure/Bio-Compliancy/README.md

 # BIO Compliancy initiative template

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

 Dit project omvat een intiative policy template welke ingeladen kan worden in Microsoft Azure en in combinatie met Defender for Cloud kan auditen of de resources in de Azure omgeving voldoen aan de BIO compliany.

 De Baseline informatiebeveiliging Overheid (BIO) is het basisnormenkader voor informatiebeveiliging binnen alle overheidslagen.